aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 ## Validation procedure

-As part of the workshop setup we've created a "Hello World" lambda function instrumented with chaos_lambda - see in [**GitHub**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/serverless/assets/fail_python_lambda/app.py).
+As part of the workshop setup, we've created a "Hello World" lambda function instrumented with chaos_lambda - see in [**GitHub**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/serverless/assets/fail_python_lambda/app.py).

 We will validate our experiment by using curl in [**CloudShell**](https://console.aws.amazon.com/cloudshell/home).
 To help us focus on only the response message, status code, and duration, we have created a convenient test script that will run in a loop querying the API: